nemoNehaM/mindmentors/README.md

 # Future Scope

-The current project is the prototype of the more significant project that can be applied in the real-time classroom.
+• The current project is the prototype of the more significant project that can be applied in the real-time classroom.
 The project aims to implement a classroom web camera to monitor the learners' social behavior and learning patterns.
 The project also aims at providing with zooming facility the understand any individual.
 The real-time web application would work by slightly modifying the current prototype and aiming to capture the entire classroom.
 From the web applications end, the data can also be analyzed using a web camera.
+Continuously improving the accuracy and granularity of emotion recognition algorithms can enhance the system's effectiveness.
+• Adaptive Learning Paths can be implemented, the use the emotional insights gained to tailor learning paths for individual students.
+Adaptive learning platforms could dynamically adjust the content difficulty, pacing, and teaching methods based on emotional engagement and comprehension levels.
+• We can also have Multimodal Analysis by combining facial emotion recognition with other modalities, like voice sentiment analysis and body language interpretation, to create a more holistic understanding of students' emotions and engagement.

 # Instructions To Run The Code: